 Get access to everything we publish when you sign up for Outside+.

-7. Spoon one oyster back into each clean shell.
-If eating oysters raw, they can be served at this stage with lemon wedges and hot sauce.
+Spoon one oyster back into each clean shell.
+If eating oysters raw, they can be served at this stage with lemon wedges, horseradish, hot sauce and mignonette.
 If baking the oysters, top each oyster with ingredients and bake as directed.